annahanslc/ames-housing-data/README.md

 Training dataset contains missing values in 19 features.
 Incoming new data are likely to contain missing values as well, so all features are equipped with an imputation method for nulls.

 ### 👷 Engineered Features:
-1. RatioBathBed = the ratio of the total number of bathrooms to the number of bedrooms above ground
+1. RatioBathBed = the ratio of the total number of bathrooms to the number of bedrooms above ground, to capture the level of luxury of the home
-2. HouseAge = the age of the home at the time of the sale
+2. HouseAge = the age of the home at the time of the sale, as newer homes tend to cost more
-3. TotalBaths = total number of bathrooms on all floors, and half baths added as 0.5 bath
+3. TotalBaths = total number of bathrooms on all floors, and half baths added as 0.5 bath, signals the size of the home
-4. FireBedRatio = the ratio of the number of fireplaces to the number of bedrooms above ground
+4. FireBedRatio = the ratio of the number of fireplaces to the number of bedrooms above ground, again, another indicator of luxury

 ### 🦄 Outliers:
 Features that exhibit an extreme right skew include: 'LotFrontage','LotArea','MasVnrArea','BsmtFinSF1','TotalBsmtSF','1stFlrSF','GrLivArea','OpenPorchSF'.